top of page

 This is our visual index to showcase our projects, both big and small and whatever new creative inspirations and partnerships that are purpose aligned.

-Slated to premiere at the 2020 Hollywood Fringe Festival had readings with Inkwell Theater's Virtual Playwright's Night and the Greater Film Fest 30 @30.
+The play, initially slated to premiere at the 2020 Hollywood Fringe Festival had readings with Inkwell Theater's Virtual Playwright's Night and the Greater Film Fest 30 @30. before being adapted to film.

 Nina's son Troy has gone missing after an argument the night prior.
 His absence at his weekly meeting with his social worker puts him in direct violation of his parole agreement and further risks his freedom.
 With news of yet another unarmed Black man being shot by police, Nina is tempted to fear the worst and must rely on her faith for the preservation and salvation of her only child she’s struggled to raise in a "post-racial" America.